-This multidisciplinary program, developed by the Departments of Radiology and Anatomy and Neurobiology with contributions from the department of Physiology and Biophysics and is the first of its kind in the United States.
+This multidisciplinary program has been developed by the Departments of Radiology and Anatomy and Neurobiology with contributions from the Department of Physiology and Biophysics and is the first of its kind in the United States.

 The required core and elective courses of the Program are conducted at Boston University School of Medicine and Boston Medical Center.
 The degree is awarded by the Division of Graduate Medical Sciences of Boston University School of Medicine.